Samuel Escue Tillman: Early life

 Samuel Tillman was born in Bedford County, Tennessee, near modern Shelbyville on October 2, 1847, one of several sons of Lewis Tillman and Mary C. Davidson Tillman.
 The younger Tillman and his brothers were raised on the family plantation in wartime Tennessee during much of the American Civil War.
 Tillman left the farm in 1864 to attend Miami University in Oxford, Ohio, but left after a year to accept an at-large appointment to the United States Military Academy in July, 1865, months after the end of the rebellion.
+Tillman proved an excellent cadet, graduating 3rd out of 39 in the USMA graduating class of 1869.
+Among his classmates who also served as general officers were Earl Dennison Thomas, William P. Duvall, and William W. Robinson Jr. Among his prominent classmates who did not attain general's rank were Eric Bergland, Arthur Sherburne Hardy, John Gregory Bourke, and James Ezekiel Porter.

 Military career

-Tillman proved an excellent cadet, graduating 3rd out of 39 in the USMA graduating class of 1869.
 Tillman spent fifteen months on the frontier at Fort Riley, Kansas, then returned to the academy for a period as assistant professor of mathematics.
 Originally commissioned as an artillery officer, he transferred to the Army Corps of Engineers on June 10, 1872.
 The following years would see Tillman alternating tours between teaching assignments at the academy and surveying the last unexplored portions of the American West.
 In addition to involvement in expeditions to explore and map parts of the western states of Arizona, California, Idaho, Montana, Nevada, New Mexico, and Utah, Tillman was detailed for a year as assistant astronomer on the national expedition to Northern Tasmania observe the Transit of Venus.
 In late 1878, Tillman became the sixtieth of the founding members of Washington, D.C.'s Cosmos Club, but resigned in 1881, after he was given permanent assignment at West Point as professor of chemistry, mineralogy, and geology.

 Lieutenant Tillman sat on the board of inquiry concerning the alleged assault by cadets on Johnson Chesnut Whittaker.
 As full professor Tillman was given responsibility for redesigning the physical science curriculum at the academy; U.S. Army Adjutant General Richard C. Drum ordered Tillman and fellow academy instructor George L. Andrews to visit Harvard, Yale, and other American institutions of higher learning to investigate new educational technologies in order to incorporate them into the curriculum.

 The next thirty years of Tillman's life were devoted to writing and teaching at the academy.
 He wrote for popular periodicals like Popular Science and Cosmopolitan and literary journals like American Monthly Review of Reviews.
 Tillman authored several science textbooks for use by academy instructors, notably the physics work Elementary Lessons in Heat (1889), Descriptive General Chemistry (1897), and A text-book of Important Minerals and Rocks (1900).
 He was responsible for the academy's mineralogical and geological cabinet.
 Tillman also wrote a series of memoirs which have been featured in the works of Miami University historian Dwight L. Smith.